 NFL FOOTBALL IS BACK!

 And strangely, mediocre.
 Uninteresting.
 Boring, if you will.
-Unless you’re a diehard fan of a team, there really wasn’t one game that required watching.
+Unless you’re a diehard fan of a team, there really wasn’t one game that required watching (so, if you were watching something else, like live football card breaks in the hope to find something to help you complete your collection, and missed the game, you shouldn’t feel like you missed out on anything spectacular).
 Perhaps, for pure spectacle, that game was the New England Patriots at home versus the Kansas City Chiefs.
 Any football fan, knowing New England and how they play at home, knowing just how average Alex Smith can be, especially as a game manager, would’ve probably picked a big win for the defending champions.

 Didn’t quite work out the way most “experts” and quasi-experts would’ve imagined.
 Smith threw for 368 yards on 28/35 attempts – Brady meanwhile went 16/36 and 267 yards.